Erazerlista/AutoReadMeFile/assets/README.md

 ## Tutorial Video

-C:\Users\Mac98\Desktop\Node Assignment 9\assets\Walkthrough for README.gif
+in assets

 ## Guide Questions

-# What was your motivation?
+## What was your motivation?

 To create a README file generator and understand node, javascript and code in general.

-# Why did you build this project?
+## Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")

 To understand more on ho to use node javascript and how to bring in inquiere.

-# What problem does it solve?
+## What problem does it solve?

 By creating an generator for a readme file it solves on having to create one from scratch over and over.

-# What did you learn?
+## What did you learn?

 It helped me understand code a little more and how it would help me future wise for potential jobs.

-# What makes your project stand out?
+## What makes your project stand out?

 I think it stands out because it's user friendly and creates a readme file easily.
 The inclusion of a license also help userschoose a correct license for their work.